USTCLab312/DMPSWFramework/Readme.md

-#   Kernel of DAMPE offline software
+#   Framework of DAMPE offline software

-##  What are in here:

-    1.  parameters and enum type for whole detector

-    2.  bind interface to python (in DmpBindingCore.cc)

-    3.  scripts to set environment (./script)
+##  Requirements:

+    1.  root

+    2.  scons

+    3.  boost

+    4.  python-devel

+##  Installation:

+    At where there is the file "SConstruct", execute: scons

 ##  Usage:

-    1.  install DMPSW firstly (refer to: ../README.md/{How to install DMPSW})

-    2.  other packages which want to use the created library libDmpCore.so, in their job option scripts.

-    3.  you can use it in python:
-        $   python
-        >   import libDmpCore
-        >   library.<Tab>
+    1.  extension mode of algorithm, service and event class

+    2.  boot mode of all jobs of DMPSW

+    3.  data exchange mechanism of DMPSW

+    4.  basic service
+        4.1     root IO service
+        4.2     data base service(on going)

+    5.  uniform style of log information